sean-smith/scale-out-computing-on-aws/docs/tutorials/integrate-cognito-sso.md

 - 2: Mary wants to access the web UI of SOCA (we assume she already has an active account on SOCA.
 If not, [refer to this page to learn how to manage user account on SOCA](../tutorials/manage-ldap-users/))
     + 2.1: She can access the application by entering her SOCA LDAP username/password
     + 2.2: She can be automatically logged in using Amazon Cognito
-- 3: Assuming SSO is enabled, SOCA will forward the user request to Mary's Corporate LDAP to determine if she is a valid user. **This is the authentication part.**
+- 3: Assuming SSO is enabled, SOCA will forward the access request Cognito which will use Mary's Corporate LDAP as a Federated identity to determine if she is a valid user. **This is the authentication part.**
-- 4: Mary's Corporate LDAP will validate her account (e.g based on Kerberos ticket) and will return a SAML token. **This is the authorization part.**
+- 4: Mary's Corporate LDAP will check her account (e.g based on Kerberos ticket) and return a SAML token. **This is the authorization part.**
-- 5: Based on the authorization results, SOCA will automatically logs Mary in reject her request
+- 5: Based on the authorization results, SOCA will automatically logs Mary in or reject her request

 **What if Mary does not have an account on SOCA?**

-Assuming a user has a valid credential on corporate LDAP/AD but not on SOCA, Cognito will reject the request and redirect the user to the default login portal
+Assuming a user has a valid credential on corporate LDAP/AD but not on SOCA, Cognito will redirect the user to the default SOCA login portal.

 **How do you determine if a user has an account on SOCA?**